-A final written warning may be authorised by [delete as appropriate: manager, deputy, room supervisor].
+A final written warning may be authorised by Sarah Johnson or Lucy McAdden.
 It will usually be appropriate for:

-a) misconduct where there is already an active written warning on the employee record;

-b) misconduct that we consider is sufficiently serious to warrant a final written warning even though there are no active warnings on the employee record.
+- a) misconduct where there is already an active written warning on the employee record; - b) misconduct that we consider is sufficiently serious to warrant a final written warning even though there are no active warnings on the employee record.